-"The first intimate, boutique residential vessel, encased within a traditional luxury liner, maintaining the style of a bygone era whilst offering a unique, sophisticated community based residential opportunity with state of the art modern comfort.
-The Aqua Sapphire family look forward to welcoming you home so that we can take you away!''
+"The first intimate, boutique residential vessel, encased within a traditional luxury liner, maintaining the style of a bygone era whilst offering a unique, sophisticated community-based residential opportunity with state-of-the-art modern comfort.
+The Aqua Sapphire family looking forward to welcoming you home so that we can take you away!''

 Stay tuned for this exciting new investment opportunity next year.

-On behalf of all our dynamic team at The FIRM and my family we wish each and every one of you a beautiful Christmas and a safe happy holiday.
-We all thank you for your ongoing support over the years and look forward to continue our strong relationship for the years ahead.
+On behalf of all our dynamic team at The FIRM and my family, we wish each and every one of you a beautiful Christmas and a safe happy holiday.
+We all thank you for your ongoing support over the years and look forward to continuing our strong relationship in the years ahead.

-Your comments, thoughts and contributions of constructive ideas throughout the year have been very important to us to constantly improve our standard of excellence, we are honoured that that you are part of our ever growing community of over 10,000 members.
+Your comments, thoughts, and contributions of constructive ideas throughout the year have been very important to us to constantly improve our standard of excellence, we are honoured that you are part of our ever-growing community of over 10,000 members.

 Have a great Christmas holiday and we will chat soon!

-We will be closed during the Public Holidays ONLY and looking forward to see many of you during your holiday break here on the Gold Coast.
+We will be closed during the Public Holidays ONLY and looking forward to seeing many of you during your holiday break here on the Gold Coast.

 Chat to you soon!